TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WEB.PortSwigger/CSRF - Cross Site Request Forgery.md

 - we observe that in the post request of login page we have set SameSite strict attribute
 	![[Pasted image 20240925011636.png]]

-- we observe that in the post request of the change email we can change the request from POST to GET(which it means that this endpoint accepts also get request)
+- we observe that in the post request of the change email functionality we can change the request from POST to GET(which it means that this endpoint accepts also get request)
 	![[Pasted image 20240925011800.png]]
 - we have to bypass the SameSite strict by finding a redirecting element which method is trough GET (we will find a redirect in the comment section and the element is postID )
 	![[Pasted image 20240925012029.png]]